The Brief

 - February 4 — Content shoot at Dr. Tea's Shadyside location.
 Three hours of directed photography and video

-- February 9 — Reels published by both creators, tagged @drteapgh with #LoveIsBrewing
+- February 9 — Reels published by both influencers, tagged @drteapgh with #LoveIsBrewing

 - February 11, 14, 17 — Story posts rolled out in three waves, timed around Valentine's Day for maximum relevance